ent/ent/doc/md/hooks.md

 Hooks can also be registered on active transactions, and will be executed on `Tx.Commit` or `Tx.Rollback`.
 For more information, read about it in the [transactions page](transactions.md#hooks).

+## Codegen Hooks

+The `entc` package provides an option to add a list of hooks (middlewares) to the code-generation phase.
+For more information, read about it in the [codegen page](code-gen.md#code-generation-hooks).